openstack-archive/fuel-plugin-ceilometer-redis/doc/source/guide.rst

         ....
 2015-11-05T10:26:26 |
         ....
 2015-11-05T10:26:17 |

 #.
-For the notification agent: Check that IPC queues are created and have consumers:
-        ubuntu@ubuntu:/opt/stack/ceilometer$ sudo rabbitmqctl list_queues name messages consumers | grep ceilo ceilometer-pipe-meter_source:meter_sink-0.sample        0    1
-        ceilometer-pipe-meter_source:meter_sink-1.sample        0    1
-        ceilometer-pipe-meter_source:meter_sink-2.sample        0    1
-        ceilometer-pipe-meter_source:meter_sink-3.sample        0    1
-        ceilometer-pipe-meter_source:meter_sink-4.sample        0    1

-        By default, you should see 10 queues in this list.
-Every queue should have one and only one consumer.

-#.
 For the alarm evaluator, it is possible to see that everything works as expected only from the logs.
 Grep the
    line "extract_my_subset".
 There should be different "My subset: [" results on each alarm evaluator instance.